stefan-hoeck/idris2-hedgehog/README.md

 minor version number (e.g. 0.5.x) will be made available, while the main branch keeps following the Idris2 main branch.

-The latest commit has been built against Idris 2 of version set in the ``.idris-version`` file.
-This file contains a version in the format which ``git describe --tags`` gives.

 In addition, the following external dependencies are
 required:

   * [elab-util](https://github.com/stefan-hoeck/idris2-elab-util)
   * [sop](https://github.com/stefan-hoeck/idris2-sop)
   * [pretty-show](https://github.com/stefan-hoeck/idris2-pretty-show)

+The latest commit is daily tested to build against the current HEAD of the Idris compiler.
+Since Idris2 releases are happening rather infrequently at the moment, it is suggested to use a package manager like [pack](https://github.com/stefan-hoeck/idris2-pack) to install and maintain matching versions of the Idris compiler and this library.
+Pack will also automatically install all required dependencies.